usatlas/docs/README.md

 ## Data analysis tutorials
 [A tutorial of analysis example at Tier3s of BNL/SLAC is available at here](/tier3docs/Tutorial-2019Aug).
 It was initially given at the Aug.
 2019 US ATLAS Week at University of Massachusetts Amherst.

+## JupyterLab at Tier 3s
+Documents, examples and entry points of the [JupyterLab at BNL and SLAC](jupyter/JupyterAtTier3s.md).